mp3three/steggy/libs/tty/README.md

 ### Operating Scope

-The `@automagical/tty` library is aware of the `@automagical` code repository itself, and it's general structure.
+The `@steggy/tty` library is aware of the `@steggy` code repository itself, and it's general structure.
 This information can be used to text-basedly generate config files, version bump package files, and some limited devops work.

 ## Future goals